AI Material & Finish Transfer for Product Images

 - 1

+This is your base image.
 Use a high-quality image that accurately represents the product's shape and construction.
 Clean backgrounds improve results but are not required.

 - 2